CloudLabs-MOC/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/06-design-report-in-power-bi-desktop.md

-# Lab 06: Design a Report in Power BI Desktop
+# Lab 08: Design Power BI reports

 ## Lab scenario

-In this lab you will create a three-page report.
-You will then publish it to Power BI, whereupon you will open and interact with the report.
+In this lab, you'll create a three-page report.
+You'll then publish it to the Power BI service, where you'll open and interact with the report.

 In this lab you learn how to:

-- Design a report
+- Design a report.

-- Configure visual fields and format properties
+- Configure visual fields and format properties.

-### Lab story

-This lab is one of many in a series of labs that was designed as a complete story from data preparation to publication as reports and dashboards.
-You can complete the labs in any order.
-However, if you intend to work through multiple labs, for the first 10 labs, we suggest you do them in the following order:

-1. Prepare Data in Power BI Desktop

-2. Load Data in Power BI Desktop

-3. Model Data in Power BI Desktop

-4. Create DAX Calculations in Power BI Desktop

-5. Create Advanced  DAX Calculations in Power BI Desktop

-6. **Design a Report in Power BI Desktop**

-7. Enhance a Report in Power BI Desktop

-8. Create a Power BI Dashboard

-9. Perform Data Analysis in Power BI Desktop

-10. Enforce Row-Level Security
+- Sync slicers.
+- Publish the report to the Power BI service.
+- Interact with a report and its visuals.

 ## Lab objectives
 In this lab, you will perform: